thiennp/frontend-mastery-hub/levels/101/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of javascript engine internals.
+Build a comprehensive project that demonstrates mastery of es6+ features.

 ## Assessment
 Complete the assessment and quiz to earn your Level 101 badge.